cns oxygen clock

 Shearwater and the CNS Oxygen Clock

 The question of what CNS oxygen exposure is safe can spark heated debate among technical divers.
 This reflects the seriousness of CNS oxygen toxicity when diving.
-This blog post sidesteps that debate, and focuses solely on how Shearwater dive computers calculate the CNS value.
+This article sidesteps that debate, and focuses solely on how Shearwater dive computers calculate the CNS value.
 The CNS display is a tool for managing the risk of oxygen exposure.
 Understanding this tool is an important step in making informed decisions.

 The CNS value (short for Central Nervous System Oxygen Toxicity) is a measure of how long you have been exposed to elevated partial pressures of oxygen (PPO2) as a percentage of a maximum allowable exposure time.
 As PPO2 goes up, the maximum allowable exposure time goes down.
 The table we use is from the NOAA Diving Manual (Fourth Edition):